braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 {% enddetails %}

-{% details Understand the difference between the custom API endpoint and the custom REST API endpoint. %}
+{% details Understand the difference between the custom API endpoint and the custom REST API endpoint in the Mobile Device Mode destination settings. %}

 | Braze terminology | Segment equivalent |
 | ----------------- | ------------------ |